naykel76/nbw_site/resources/views/linux/things-you-should-know.md

 Q. Why does this matter?

 <answer></answer>
-The shells are all built equally, some shells have different privileges.
+Not all shells are all built equally, some shells have different privileges.
 For example, `dash` and `zsh`.

 <a id="general-information"></a>